Enumeration of Sets of Mutually Orthogonal Latin Rectangles: Basic notation and definitions for -MOLR

-A \emph{Latin square} of order $n$ is an $n\times n$ matrix with cells filled by $n$ symbols such that each row and each column contains each symbol exactly once.
-For $ k \leq n $ a matrix with $k$ rows and $n$ columns whose cells are filled by $n$ symbols such that each row contains each symbol exactly once and each column contains each symbol at most once is called a $k\times n$ \emph{Latin rectangle}.
+A \emph{Latin square} of order $n$ is an $n\times n$ matrix with cells filled by $n$ symbols, such that each row and each column contains each symbol exactly once.
+For $k \leq n$, a matrix with $k$ rows and $n$ columns whose cells are filled by $n$ symbols such that each row contains each symbol exactly once and each column contains each symbol at most once is called a $k\times n$ \emph{Latin rectangle}, and we shall refer to $k\times n$ as its \emph{size}.
 In the following we use as symbol set $\{0,1,\dots,n-1\}$.
-We denote the $t$-th row of a $k\times n$ rectangle $A$ by $A_t$ for $t\in\{1,2,\dots, k\}$.

 With \emph{mutually orthogonal Latin squares} defined as above, we can extend the orthogonality condition to Latin rectangles.
 We say that two $k\times n$ Latin rectangles $A=(a_{i,j})$ and $B=(b_{i,j})$ are \emph{orthogonal} if each ordered pair $(a_{i,j}, b _{i,j})$ appears at most once.
-Also, a set of pairwise orthogonal Latin rectangles is called a set of \textit{Mutually Orthogonal Latin Rectangles} (MOLR).
+Also, a set of pairwise orthogonal Latin rectangles is called a set of \textit{mutually orthogonal Latin rectangles} (MOLR).
 A set of $t$ pairwise orthogonal Latin rectangles is called a $t$-MOLR for short.

-Let $(A_1,A_2,\ldots,A_t)$ be a $t$-MOLR of size $k\times n$.
-The following group of isotopisms acts on the set of $t$-MOLR: $G_{n,k,t}=S_t\times S_k\times S_n \times [S_n \times S_n\times \ldots \times S_n]$, where $S_t$ corresponds to a permutation of the rectangles, $S_k$ corresponds to a permutation of the rows, $S_n$ corresponds to a permutation of the columns, and each of the last $t$ $S_n$ correspond to a permutation of the symbols in a single rectangle.
-Two $t$-MOLR $A$ and $A^\prime$ of size $k\times n$ are isotopic if there exists a $g\in G_{n,k,t}$ such that $g(A)=A^\prime$.
-The \emph{autotopism group} of a $t$-MOLR $A$ is defined as $\mathrm{Aut}(A):=\{g\in G_{n,k,t}\, |\, g(A)=A\}$.
-The isotopism group is also a subgroup of the \emph{paratopism group}, which is obtained from the isotopism group by making it possible to interchange the roles of column indices and symbol names.
-We refer the reader to Section 2 of \cite{WanlessEgan} for an in depth discussion of the different symmetry and equivalence concepts for MOLS and MOLR.